How to Find an Equivalent Spare Part Safely

 • Installation length

-A seal with the same size but wrong elastomer may fail if the fluid is not compatible.
+A seal with the same size but wrong elastomer may leak or fail.

 • Proximity sensor